Cordarrelle Patterson Player Prop Bets for NFL Week 18 | Atlanta vs. New Orleans 1/9/2022

 Matchup vs. New Orleans

-- Over his four career matchups against the Saints, Patterson averaged 4.5 rushing yards per game, 35.0 fewer yards than his over/under in Sunday's game.
+- In his four career matchups against the Saints, Patterson averaged 4.5 rushing yards per game, 35.0 fewer yards than his over/under in Sunday's game.

 - Note: Patterson's stats vs. Saints date back to 2016.

-- The Saints give up 95.4 yards per game on the ground, the NFL's fourth-ranked rush defense.
+- The Saints have the NFL's fourth-ranked defense against the run, allowing 95.4 yards per game.

-- The Saints have allowed 11 rushing touchdowns, fifth in the NFL.
+- This year the Saints have allowed 11 rushing TDs.
+They are ranked fifth in the league in that category.

 Recent Performances

+- Against the Bills last week, Patterson rushed nine times for 28 yards.

+- He chipped in with two receptions for 24 yards in the passing game.

-- Patterson has 60 rushing yards on 27 attempts (20.0 yards per carry) and one touchdown over his last three outings.
+- In his last three games, Patterson has 60 yards on 27 carries (20.0 ypg), with one touchdown.

 Patterson's Atlanta Teammates